toddledev/documentation/docs/04-get-started/01-overview/index.md

 The toddle dashboard includes the key sections:
 - **Start Building**: Quick action to start a new project or solve challenges to explore toddle features
 - **Recent Activity**: Quick access to your most recently edited projects
-- **All Projects**: View and manage projects from all organizations you belong to
+- **All Projects**: View and manage projects from all of your organizations

 # Projects in toddle
 A project in toddle can be either an app or a package.